The Aquarius Project

 About the Project

-The Aquarius Project is a teen-driven underwater ROV meteorite hunt led by scientists from the Adler Planetarium’s Far Horizons program, and experts from the Shedd Aquarium, The Field Museum, and NASA.
+The Aquarius Project is a teen-driven underwater ROV meteorite hunt led by scientists from the Adler Planetarium’s Far Horizons program, and experts from Shedd Aquarium, Field Museum, and NASA.

 When a meteor crashes in your backyard, you pick it up.
-When your backyard is a 22,000-square-mile Great Lake, you call your friends and improvise… follow along with us as the story unfolds!Listen to The Aquarius Project Podcast
+When your backyard is a 22,000-square-mile Great Lake, you call your friends and improvise… follow along with us as the story unfolds in this six-episode podcast series!
+If you need more reasons to listen, read this first.Listen to The Aquarius Project Podcast

 Hear from the teens in their own voices as they document what it’s like to participate in this incredibly unique journey.Explore Field Notes